Rocky Mountain National Park Watercolor Adventure with Artist Emily Olson - September 29 to October 1st 2026

 Join Colorado Mountain Expeditions and acclaimed watercolor artist Emily Olson for a one-of-a-kind creative retreat in the heart of the Rockies.
 Spend several inspiring days immersed in art and nature as you explore the breathtaking scenery of Rocky Mountain National Park, guided by one of Colorado’s most beloved plein air artists.

 This adventure is best suited for participants who are comfortable hiking up to 1 mile in a day within Rocky Mountain National Park.
-For those seeking slightly longer hiking distances and additional time in the field, Emily will also be leading another Watercolor Adventure from September 22 to 24, which includes hikes up to 3 miles long to painting locations.
+Emily is leading another trip with CME with a similar itinerary.

 Click here to view Emily's other trip.